MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserDeviceManagementTroubleshootingEvent.md

   - `[WindowsDefenderApplicationControlSupplementalPolicyDeploymentStatusId <String>]`: The unique identifier of windowsDefenderApplicationControlSupplementalPolicyDeploymentStatus
   - `[WindowsDefenderApplicationControlSupplementalPolicyId <String>]`: The unique identifier of windowsDefenderApplicationControlSupplementalPolicy
   - `[WindowsDeviceMalwareStateId <String>]`: The unique identifier of windowsDeviceMalwareState
+  - `[WindowsInformationProtectionAppLockerFileId <String>]`: The unique identifier of windowsInformationProtectionAppLockerFile
   - `[WindowsInformationProtectionDeviceRegistrationId <String>]`: The unique identifier of windowsInformationProtectionDeviceRegistration
   - `[WindowsInformationProtectionPolicyId <String>]`: The unique identifier of windowsInformationProtectionPolicy
   - `[WindowsInformationProtectionWipeActionId <String>]`: The unique identifier of windowsInformationProtectionWipeAction
   - `[WindowsManagedAppProtectionId <String>]`: The unique identifier of windowsManagedAppProtection

-TROUBLESHOOTINGERRORDETAILS `<IMicrosoftGraphDeviceManagementTroubleshootingErrorDetails>`: Object containing detailed information about the error and its remediation.
+`TROUBLESHOOTINGERRORDETAILS <IMicrosoftGraphDeviceManagementTroubleshootingErrorDetails>`: Object containing detailed information about the error and its remediation.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Context <String>]`: Not yet documented
   - `[Failure <String>]`: Not yet documented